rem1niscence/realtime-VWAP/README.md

 The first goroutine is inside the `SubscribeToMatches` function, which connects to the Coinbase API and it keeps listening to any upcoming trade for the specified pairs, exposing a channel on which other goroutines can listen to the results obtained.
 From there on the second main goroutine inside `StreamPairsVWAP` takes the channel exposed by the previous function and proceeds to calculate and save the VWAP of the given trade.
-Thia function also exposes a channel to listen to the VWAP results once they're calculated and this last channel is used by the `main` goroutine to print the results to `std`.
+This function also exposes a channel to listen to the VWAP results once they're calculated and this last channel is used by the `main` goroutine to print the results to `std`.
 This design does not make any assumption more than the default environment values in the [options.go](cmd/options.go).

 ## How to run this